rootifera/giferinos/README.md

 If your source folder has multiple video files they will be processed one by one.
 If the videos under your source folder are in separate subfolders you will have the exact same folder hierarchy in the destination folder.

+### Disclaimer

+Use it at your own risk.
+I'm not responsible of any of the damage this script may cause.
+<em>(Although I would like to know how you managed to damage something with this script, would be a fun story to listen)</em>

 ### Installing